uwsbel/blenderPlugin/README.md

 This contains all the files needed to take the exported data from blender and create a nice render from it.

-2. Clone this blenderPLugin repo onto your local machine
+2. Clone this repo onto your local machine
-3.
 3. Copy the file plugin.py from the repo to your local machine's blender addons folder by using the following command (execute on local machine)